APHLUENTIA/Documentation/README.md

 ## Architecture
 The Solution has 3 main modules:
-- The External Services (Aphluentia Mobile App, What a Nice Gesture, Mobihealth etc):
+- The External Services Module (Aphluentia Mobile App, What a Nice Gesture, Mobihealth etc):
     - These services can connect directly to the database to retrieve the necessary information
     - These services need to communicate with the WebPlatform to notify of changes, pairing operations and heartbeat

-- The Aphluentia Platform Services (the to-be-developed web platform):
+- The Aphluentia Platform Module (the to-be-developed web platform):
     - Can connect directly to the database's CRUD methods
-    - Needs to communicate with the External Services to notify of changes, pairing operations and heartbeat
+    - Needs to communicate with the External Modules to notify of changes, pairing operations and heartbeat
-    - Must be responsive to changes in the External Services
+    - Must be responsive to changes in the External Modules

 - The Database System (Solution's Database):
     - A REST API which allows for CRUD Operations over the database